-For the off-site containment well, which is fully penetrating the aquifer above the 4,800foot clay, the area of origin of the water pumped during the first few years of its operation (1999-2001) is an almost circular area around the well, with the well off-centered on the down-gradient side of the area [Figure 5.29 (a)].
+For the off-site containment well, which is fully penetrating the aquifer above the 4,800-foot clay, the area of origin of the water pumped during the first few years of its operation (1999-2002) is an almost circular area around the well, with the well off-centered on the downgradient side of the area [Figure 5.26 (a)].
 The areas of origin corresponding to subsequent years of operation form rings around this first area, which become more and more elliptical and more and more skewed towards the upgradient side (southeast) of the well.
 The shape and location of the areas of origin with respect to the containment well are controlled by the capture zone of the well.
 Since the capture zone is a limiting flow line, the areas of origin become narrower as they approach the downgradient (northwestern) limit of the capture zone and the stagnation point of the flow field.
-The area of origin of the water pumped until the end of 2009 had already reached this limit of the capture zone; therefore, very little of the water pumped, during 2010 originated from this area; however, the increased pumping rate of CW-1 is pushing the limit of the capture zone farther to the northwest (see Figures 5.14 and 5.15).
-Thus, some of the water to be pumped in future years will originate from the area between the pre- and post-increase limit of the capture zone.
-Note also that the area of origin of water pumped until 2009 and that of the water pumped during 2010 have a tail at their eastern extent, where these areas meet the capture zone of well CW-2.
-Since water within the capture zone of CW-2 is captured by CW-2, the water pumped by CW-1 has to come outside this area; in 2010, this water came from the area north of the CW-2 capture zone and the aquifer beneath the 4970-foot silt/clay unit with some downward leakage through this unit.
-As pumping continues, the area of origin of the water pumped by CW-1 may also expand to the south of the CW-2 capture zone, surrounding the limit of this zone.
+The area of origin of the water pumped until the end of 2009 had already reached this limit of the capture zone as it existed prior to the increase in the pumping rate of the off-site containment well; therefore, very little of the water pumped during 2010 had originated from this area [see Figure 5.29 (a) of the 2010 Annual Report].
+As shown in Figure 5.26 (a), the increase in the pumping rate of CW-1 that was implemented in November 2010 has pushed the limit of the capture zone farther downgradient; therefore, some of the water pumped during 2011 originated from the area between the pre- and post-increase limit of the capture zone.
+This will also occur in the next few years until all water in this area has moved into CW-1 and the area of origin of the pumped water has reached the new downgradient limit of the capture zone.
+Note also that the area of origin of water pumped until 2010 and that of the water pumped during 2011 have a tail at their eastern extent, where these areas meet the capture zone of well CW-2.
+Since water within the capture zone of CW-2 is captured by CW-2, the water pumped by CW-1 has to come outside this area; since 2010, this water has been coming from the area north of the CW-2 capture zone and the aquifer beneath the 4970-foot silt/clay unit with some downward leakage through this unit.
+As pumping continues, the area of origin of the water pumped by CW-1 will also expand to the south of the CW-2 capture zone, surrounding the limit of this zone.

-Since the well is fully penetrating, the areas of origin of the water pumped by this well remain essentially the same at different depths [see Figure 5.29 (b)], except that water derived from vertical drainage due to the decline of the water table reduces the areal extent of the area of origin in the upper horizons of the aquifer; the effect of vertical drainage was more pronounced during the early years of operation when the rapid decline of the water table in response to the start of pumping contributed a greater percentage of the pumped water than in later years.
+Since the well is fully penetrating, the areas of origin of the water pumped by this well remain essentially the same at different depths [see Figure 5.26 (b)], except that water derived from vertical drainage due to the decline of the water table reduces the areal extent of the area of origin in the upper horizons of the aquifer; the effect of vertical drainage was more pronounced during the early years of operation when the rapid decline of the water table in response to the start of pumping contributed a greater percentage of the pumped water than in later years.